alireza-keivan/alireza-keivan/README.md

 Welcome to my GitHub profile!
 I'm a Bachelor of Computer Engineering graduate with a passion for cutting-edge technologies in Computer Vision, Convolutional Neural Networks (CNNs), and Artificial Intelligence (AI).
 My goal is to contribute to innovative projects that push the boundaries of machine learning and deep learning.

-📂 My GitHub Projects

-Computer Vision Applications: Projects involving object detection, facial recognition, and image processing.
-Deep Learning Models: Implementations of CNNs and other architectures for supervised and unsupervised learning.
-AI Research and Experiments: Exploring new techniques and algorithms in AI and ML.
-Feel free to browse my repositories to see my work or collaborate with me on interesting projects!

 🌱 Currently Learning
 Object Detection Frameworks like YOLO and Faster R-CNN.
 Image Segmentation Techniques for tasks like semantic and instance segmentation.